Joao-HSC/Photo-edit/README.md

-Employed pipes and multi threading for the first time.
+Employed a pipeline and multi threading for the first time.